The Korea Open is a WTA 250 tennis tournament that is played on outdoor hard courts at the Seoul Olympic Park Tennis Center in Seoul, South Korea.

 Schedule

-Below is the expected tournament schedule for the 2023 singles and doubles tournaments in Seoul, with the doubles final being played on Saturday, the 14th of October 2023, and the singles final on Sunday, the 15th of October 2023.
+Below is the schedule for the 2023 singles and doubles tournaments in Seoul, with the doubles and singles finals being played on Sunday, the 15th of October 2023.

 Day | Date | Singles | Doubles |